Leogaogithub/Database-Implementation-Project/README.md

 controller in our system.
 This could make our model reusable.

 ## concerns about this project
-- 1. ** Why not keep SqlStatement in BookSearch, BookCheckOut, BookCheckIn, BorrowerManagement, Fines ? **
+**Why not keep SqlStatement in BookSearch, BookCheckOut, BookCheckIn, BorrowerManagement, Fines ?**

 If SqlStatements is included in these five models, it could make them care about more unrelated things to becoming lower cohesive.
 According to GRASP pattern, we could use pure Fabrication to create new class SqlGenerator, which could manage all the sql statement make